-Two problems could arise while working on a story idea: First, feelings may get in the way of conducting a balanced investigation.
-You may be so angry about the behaviour of public officials that instead of uncovering the story and presenting facts, the story goes on to blame and accuse.
-This is where journalists need to confront their own behaviour and feelings to ensure no bias seeps into in a fact-driven story.
+Two problems could arise while working on a story idea.
+First, feelings may get in the way of a balanced investigation.
+You may be so angry about the behaviour of public officials that the story is filled with vitriol and instead of facts.
+Do not betray the basic tenets of journalism — confront your own feelings, speak to trusted advisors or peers, and do your utmost to make sure it is a fact-driven story.

-The second potential problem is that individual experience may not be representative.
-You are only one person, so it’s useful to get an understanding of how many other people are similarly affected.
-Did you experience certain treatment because you are a journalist or a man or a woman or an educated person?
-Do others, or have others, experienced the same treatment?
-Does a problem happens every day or was today different?
-The way to overcome this potential pitfall is to broaden the reporting beyond one single case.
-Writing about personal experiences is an opinion column, not an investigative report.
-To make it a proper report, seek reasons, understand the context and talk to different people to ensure your final story represents something more than merely your personal grievance.
+Another potential problem is that an individual experience may not be representative.
+It’s useful to get an understanding of how many other people are similarly affected.
+Did you experience certain treatment because you are a journalist, a man, or an educated person?
+Have others experienced the same?
+Does the problem happens every day or was yours a one-off case?
+Broaden the reporting beyond one single case.
+Writing about personal experiences is material for an opinion column, not an investigative report.
+To make it a proper report, seek reasons, understand the context and talk to different people to ensure your final story represents something more than your personal grievance.

-These same advantages and disadvantages apply to the people you know and work with.
-Their experiences are real but may not be representative and may be biased by personal feelings.
-Additionally, steer clear of information conveyed by friends who may not have directly experienced an issue or problem, instead offering: ‘I have a cousin who knows a woman who was asked for a bribe at the airport’.
-Unless the woman has a name, an address and can be interviewed, this is just rumour or urban legend.
-So again, experiences can be starting points for a good investigation – but only starting points.
+This applies to anecdotes or ‘tip-offs’ from your colleagues and friends.
+Their experiences are real but may not be representative and could be biased.
+Additionally, steer clear of second-hand information conveyed by friends who may not have directly experienced an issue or problem.
+Unless the anecdote can be traced back to someone with a name, an address, and who can be interviewed, this is but rumour or urban legend.
+Experiences can be starting points for a good investigation — but only starting points.

 Additionally, note the following advice of the Centre for Investigative Journalism (CIJ):

-‘Some people you know may do jobs where a commitment not to disclose information goes with the job… a policeman, for example.
-So think first about how you use the people you know, and don’t imagine that because someone is a friend or neighbour, they don’t mind helping you out – it could make life difficult for them.
-Always get permission before you use someone’s personal story.’
+“Some people you know may do jobs where a commitment not to disclose information goes with the job… a policeman, for example.
+So think first about how you use the people you know, and do not assume that just because someone is a friend or neighbour, they do not mind helping you out — it could make life difficult for them.
+Always get permission before you use someone’s personal story.”